 The Biscayne National Underwater Park is located to the south of Miami and it’s an excellent choice for scuba diving, snorkeling and other water related activities.
 Many fishing boats and other charters departs from the marina.

 The Everglades National Park is located less than an hour away and is definitely worth visiting.
 Be sure to get there early enough to take the leisurely 2-hour train ride through the Everglades.
 You can purchase your time-slot train tickets at the Visitor’s Center.
-The view from the top of the tower is amazing — it’s the best way to get an appreciation for the vastness of the Everglades and to hear the guide explain some of the history around waters being diverted and the ecological implications and on going efforts by the parks and recreation teams.
+The view from the top of the tower is amazing — it’s the best way to get an appreciation for the vastness of the Everglades and to hear the guide explain some of the history around waters being diverted and the ecological implications and on going efforts by the park and recreation team.

 You are sure to see alligators, crocodiles, and many exotic birds — the park is clean and easily walkable with wide footpaths and wheelchair accessible.
 You can also rent a bike to explore the park but be aware that during wet weather some paths may be flooded.
 After all, it’s the nature of the Everglades!

 On your way back to Miami stop at one of the many establishments offering airboat rides on the waterways of the everglades for a different experience.
 It’s noisy and windy and you should bundle up but it’s well worth it and a unique experience you won’t find anywhere else.

 Another Miami gem is Little Havana.
 It is the perfect destination to immerse yourself in the Latin vibe.
 Experience some Cuban music, cigars and other Cuban delicacies.
 The many open-air restaurants offer Cuban coffee, delicious Cuban sandwiches, Mojitos and more.
 A gathering point for the locals is the Maximo Gomez Domino Park where friendly domino games are played on a regular basis.
 Having been to Cuba on many occasions it reminded us of this beautiful country.
 It’s a lovely area to visit.